ivanp81/election-results/README.md

 Top Scores show the top party scores.
 The number of seats won and the current share of votes.
 A special score is added to the list to aggregate score for the other parties.

-Once a party reach the majority it will be highlighted in green in the UI
+Once a party reach the majority it will be highlighted in green in the UI.

 ## Technology stack
 - jdk 1.8